timvandermeij/radio-tomography/README.md

     $ make
     $ mv rf-node.hex rf-node-8.hex

 Running `make clean` here is important because the libraries have previously been compiled with the `chip=2531` flag, but we now want to compile with the `chip=2530` flag.
+Run `make clean` only for the first node, otherwise you will also remove previously made RF node HEX files!

 By doing this for all RF nodes, you will end up with `MAX_NUM_NODES` Intel HEX files that can be flashed onto the hardware chips.